 Program

 During orientation, the incoming interns will be introduced to the concept of the research project and its importance.
 An overview of the program and a timeline will be described.
 Examples of current research projects from each division will be briefly discussed.
 During orientation, the incoming interns will take the required IRB course necessary for the involvement in patient research.
-For each year during residency, each class will meet with the residency research director in:
+The Resident Research Program unfolds along the following timeline:

-• In January/February of intern year, the resident research director will meet with the intern class.
-At this meeting, the specifics of the research timetable will be discussed.
-A list of potential mentors with their research interests will be distributed.
+• In January/February of intern year, the specifics of the research timetable will be discussed and a list of potential research mentors will be reviewed.

-• Minimum requirements are presentations in the spring of the fourth year at our annual Resident Research Day.
+• In May of the fourth year, projects are presented at the department's annual Resident Research Day.

 To learn more, please see